 This highly rated cluster of dried pampas-grass plumes comes with 30 stems and would look nice in a sculptural vase.

 A (faux) fur rug to zuzh up a forgotten corner.
-Once it’s on the floor, we suspect it’ll quickly become everyone’s favorite spot in the house.

-This serving tray is big enough to hold a nail-polish collection or function as a family catchall on any entryway table.
+This serving tray is big enough to hold a nail-polish collection or to function as a family catchall on any entryway table.

 This handsome leather tray is subdued enough to blend into most any décor scheme and comes with two compartments to keep it from looking too cluttered.